Jury Service - Frequently Asked Questions

 I am unemployed and receiving unemployment benefits.
 Will serving on jury duty affect my benefits?

 The compensation you receive for reporting as a prospective juror or serving on a jury must be reported and deducted from your unemployment benefits.
-For more information, visit the Washington State Employment Security Department webpage or read their Unemployment Claims Kit to learn more about what can be deducted from your benefits.
+For more information, visit the Washington State Employment Security Division webpage.

 How many times can I postpone my service?

 You can postpone one or two times for up to one year each time.
-You should reschedule no later than the date of your current summons.
+You should take care of postponing your service prior to the date for which you are currently summonsed.
 Jury summonses are sent via bulk mail several weeks in advance; please DO NOT request a new date earlier than 8 weeks beyond your current date.
 If you request a date that conflicts with the court calendar or is otherwise unavailable, you will be scheduled for the next available pool date.

 Is there an age limit?